raspberrypilearning/cd-intermediate-unity-sushi/en/step_5.md

 Lets make it more fun by creating asteroids in different places.
 To do this, you can write a function that returns a random position!

 --- task ---
-Add this function to the `CreateAsteroids` script:
+Add this function to the `CreateAsteroids` script, inside the `CreateAsteroids` class:

 ```csharp
 Vector3 getRandomPosition()